Samsung’s DeX proves the dream of shoving a small computer into a larger one isn’t dead

 Or hey, what about the Motorola Atrix or the Asus PadFone?
 Microsoft pushed a docking station with the Microsoft Lumia 950.
 And odds are pretty good you’ve just altogether forgotten the Celio Redfly.
 But history has not.

-They all seemed like fun an interesting devices on release, but all suffered similar fates.
+They all seemed like fun and interesting devices on release, but all suffered similar fates.
 And in a time when we’re all backed up and synced to the cloud, it’s hard to say precisely what benefit we’d get from a docking station for a specific line of devices.
 But hey, it’s there if you need it.
 Godspeed, Samsung DeX.

 0